 It is a plan by the Kingston council that shows how work should be done to clear the way for electrical lines.
-The plan contains details of areas where there is a need for clearance, maps, work to be done, alternative options among other details.
+The plan contains details of areas where there is need for clearance, maps, work to be done, alternative options among other details.

 Kingston Council Nature strips

 Nature strips are an important part of tree cover in Kingston council.
 As a result, they are protected due to their environmental and economic benefits.

 However, the council does not maintain or renovate nature strips unless in cases where they are considered a threat or become a hazard to the public or property.

 Kingston Council free trees